MartinThoma/MartinThoma.github.io/_posts/2011-10-08-kitchen-renovation-part-1.md

 {% caption align="aligncenter" width="300" caption="Adding a baseboard was one of the last steps.
 This small piece of would should prevent water from touching the wallpaper.
 Moreover it looks nice :-)" url="../images/2011/10/kitchen-after-baseboard-300x225.jpg" alt="Adding a baseboard" title="Adding a baseboard" height="225" class="size-medium wp-image-4781" %}

 <h2>The new kitchen</h2>
-{% caption align="aligncenter" width="600" caption="" url="../images/2011/10/kitchen-after.png" alt="Kitchen after renovation" title="" height="450" class="size-full wp-image-4651" title="Kitchen after renovation" %}
+{% caption align="aligncenter" width="600" caption="" url="../images/2011/10/kitchen-after.png" alt="Kitchen after renovation"  height="450" class="size-full wp-image-4651" title="Kitchen after renovation" %}

 {% caption align="aligncenter" width="300" caption="Exact work: It fitted only with a few milimeters left.
 Good that I added some space to make sure it will fit.
 If I made the plate exactly as big as it could have been according to my first plan, I would have been in trouble." url="../images/2011/10/kitchen-after-exact-work-300x225.jpg" alt="Exact work: It fitted only with a few milimeters left" title="Exact work: It fitted only with a few milimeters left" height="225" class="size-medium wp-image-4771" %}